d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 The most concise statement of the framework's present status is the following:

 > This framework presently recovers large parts of the special-relativistic kinematic structure and the general-relativistic weak-field observational structure, but it does so from a different ontology and derivational order, and it does not yet constitute a final closed theory.
+Its overlap with the tested kinematic and weak-field record is therefore real without making it identical to SR or GR.

 That sentence states the central position.